y-board/light-the-y/_setup/compiling.md

 1. Unplug the board from your computer.

-1. Restart VS Code.

-1. Press random buttons on your board for about 30-60 seconds.

-1. Hold down the button labeled "BOOT1" while plugging the board back into the computer.
+1. Hold down the button labeled "BOOT1" and the button labeled "RESET" at the same time, while plugging the board back into the computer.

-1. While still holding down "BOOT1" try uploading.
+1. Let go of both buttons and wait 10-15 seconds before attempting to upload your code again.

-1. Repeat until the board successfully uploads.
+1. Repeat as needed.